bioinfo-pf-curie/geniac/docs/faq.rst

-How can I use nf-geniac on an existing repository?
+How can I use geniac on an existing repository?
 ==================================================

 The structure of the repository is based on |nfcore|_ and additional files and folders are expected.

-All the resources for nf-geniac are available here:
+All the resources for geniac are available here:

 * |geniacrepo|_
 * |geniacdemo|_
 * |geniactemplate|_

-Follow the guidelines below if you want to use nf-geniac on an existing repository.
+Follow the guidelines below if you want to use geniac on an existing repository.

 Create a the folder *geniac*
 ----------------------------

-The guidelines and additional utilities we developed are in ``nf-geniac`` should be located in a folder named ``geniac`` in your new repository.
+The guidelines and additional utilities we developed are in ``geniac`` should be located in a folder named ``geniac`` in your new repository.
 The utilities in the ``geniac`` folder can either be copied or link to your pipeline repository as a
 |gitsubmodule|_.

 .. note::